vigetlabs/react-focus-trap/readme.md

 ## Usage

-React Focus Trap is a container element that will manage focus for its children
+React Focus Trap is a container element that will manage focus for its children.

 ```javascript
 let Modal = React.createClass({